9 Cool, Quirky and Unique Cafés in Ottawa

 Beandigen Café

-Experience Indigenous culture and locally-roasted coffee at one of Ottawa’s most unique coffee shops, Beandigen Café.
-Conveniently located in the heart of Ottawa’s Lansdowne Place, Beandigen Café is 100% Anishinaabe-owned and operated, and supports Indigenous makers and artists from around the region.
-Browse Indigenous-made goods in their café shop including clothing, traditional art, food and craft supplies.
-Stake out a spot in the bright airy café and enjoy a cup of their Ondarez coffee, and specialty pastries made by Oji-Cree Pastry Chef Dominique from Kîsisam Patisserie like sweet clover bannock, maple tarts, hacksap berry muffins or honey sage cake.
-They also hold regular craft workshops where you can learn traditional Indigenous artisan skills like beading, quill work and block printing, as well as movie nights and special events throughout the year.
+Browse beautiful Indigenous-made goods in their café shop including clothing, traditional art, food and craft supplies, then get cozy in their bright and airy café and enjoy a cup of their Ondarez coffee, with one of their specialty pastries like sweet clover bannock or hacksap berry muffins, made by Oji-Cree Pastry Chef Dominique from Kîsisam Patisserie.
+For those who want to get creative, Beandigen Café also holds regular craft workshops where you can learn traditional Indigenous artisan skills like beading, quill work and block printing.

 Black Squirrel Books and Espresso Bar

 There’s no better combination than coffee and a good book, and Black Squirrel Books and Espresso bar is the perfect place to get lost in lattes and literary works.
-Located in Ottawa’s Downtown Bank neighbourhood, Black Squirrel Books is one of the few remaining independent book stores in the city, which pairs up the finest reads with premium local roasts in its cozy café environment.
-Browse their carefully curated collection of used books, and settle into a comfy spot to enjoy a locally roasted coffee, matcha latte, pint of suds or glass of vino.
-When you’ve worked up an appetite selecting your next favourite titles, feed your cravings with a tasty selection of pastries including date squares, cinnamon buns, spanakopita and fresh -baked croissants.
+Located in Ottawa’s Downtown Bank Street neighbourhood, Black Squirrel Books is one of the few remaining independent book stores in Ottawa, and their cozy café is the perfect place to enjoy a good read, and a good latté.